By Jean-Christophe Chouinard, SEO Specialist, and Marie-Claude Savoie, Marketing Editor at Jobillico.

 - Add structured data to your job postings

-- Inform Google about changes to your job postings with Google’s frequently updated sitemaps.
+- Inform Google about changes to your job postings by sending frequently updated sitemaps.

-See Google’s official guidelines to find out how you can add the necessary markups to your site so that your postings come up on Google.
+See Google’s official guidelines to find out how you can add the necessary markups to your job postings structured data so you can come up on Google.

-#2 Post on a Google partner website such as Jobillico
+#2 Post on a Google partner Job Board such as Jobillico

 Jobs posted on Jobillico are automatically programmed to be discovered by Google’s search engine and displayed within the search results.

 How can I rank higher on Google’s job search engine?

 #1 Write a compelling job offer

 No one can know for sure what Google’s algorithm is.
 What we DO know is that a compelling posting always gets more results.
 To this end, Jobillico has put together a guide on how to write effective job postings and increase your chances of coming up at the top of searches.